The University of Mississippi 46th Annual Faulkner & Yoknapatawpha Conference

-The conference will begin on Sunday, July 23, with a reception at the University Museum, after which the academic program of the conference will open with two keynote addresses, followed by a buffet supper on the grounds of Faulkner’s home, Rowan Oak.
-Over the next four days, a busy schedule of lectures and panels will also make room for an afternoon cocktail reception, a picnic served at Rowan Oak, the guided tours, and a closing party on Thursday afternoon, July 27.
+The conference will begin on Sunday, July 21, with a reception at the University Museum, after which the academic program of the conference will open with a keynote address and the program’s first scholarly panel, followed by a buffet supper on the grounds of Faulkner’s home, Rowan Oak.
+Over the next four days, a busy schedule of lectures and panels will also make room for an afternoon cocktail reception, a picnic served at Rowan Oak, the guided tours, and a closing party on Thursday afternoon, July 25.
 Throughout the conference, the University’s J. D. Williams Library will display Faulkner books, manuscripts, photographs, and memorabilia.
 The University Press of Mississippi will exhibit Faulkner books published by university presses throughout the United States, and there will be a display, with books for sale, by Faulkner collector Seth Berner, who will also give a brown bag lunch presentation on “Collecting Faulkner.”
 In addition, collaborators on the Digital Yoknapatawpha Project, a database and digital mapping project at the University of Virginia, will present updates on its progress at a special conference session.

 SOUTHERN WRITERS, SOUTHERN WRITING GRADUATE STUDENT CONFERENCE

 The twenty-fifth annual Southern Writers, Southern Writing Graduate Conference is set for July 18–20, 2019, at the University of Mississippi.
 Both critical and creative submissions will be accepted, dealing with all aspects of southern culture.
 Submissions to the conference are not limited to literary studies—we are interested in all disciplinary approaches.
 Deadline for submissions is Sunday April 14, 2019.
 Email email@example.com for more information.